 Keep in mind that your snapshot will be lost if you change your VPS operating system.

 That's it!
-Now you know how to manage your VPS backups 😊
+Now you know how to manage your VPS backups and snapshots 😊

 After the restoration, your server will be brought back to the state it was at the moment of backup/snapshot creation.
 All the changes that were done after the backup/snapshot date will be reverted